BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Phase-II/README.md

 | Backend Flow Scripting | Tcl (ICC2)          | Automated PD flow scripts                         |
 | Flow Validation        | RavenSoC            | End-to-end synthesis-to-P&R validation            |
 | Flow Portability       | Current SoC         | Backend methodology ready for reuse               |

+> **Note:** This phase focused on establishing a logically robust and backend-ready design state prior to full physical implementation.
+During this process, multiple issues were identified within the GPIO and MPRJ block RTL, which required resolution before proceeding with backend closure.
+To avoid blocking physical design progress, efforts were redirected to RavenSoC, where a complete physical design flow was developed and validated using Synopsys tools.
+This approach ensured that, once the GPIO and MPRJ blocks are finalized, the proven RavenSoC PD flow can be directly applied to VSDCaravel—reducing turnaround time while enabling parallel exploration of both frontend and backend design workflows.

 ---